tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

    traverse f (Node l x r) = Node <$> traverse f l <*> f x <*> traverse f r
 ```

-We can write a similar definition for parsing an exact tree.
+We can write a similar definition for parsing an exact tree compared to parsing a string!

 We will consider a Value which is either an integer, or an operator which can combine integers.
 We will assume the only possible combination operator is `+` to avoid complexities with ordering expressions.